helloworld7758258/webgis/README.md

 webgis
 ======

-Web-GIS Client to view and edit planning data from biotope survying and mapping
+Web-GIS Client to view and edit planning data from biotope surveying and mapping